 Follow this link for a page with photos of the dismantling of the channel 4 antennas in 2007.

 A Grundig VG1000 test pattern generator was used.
-It has a modulator to generate TV signal on the low VHF band.
-I tuned the modulator to 49 MHz to get the interference into the centre of the TV channel.
+It has a simple modulator to generate TV signals on the low VHF band.
+I tuned the modulator to 49 MHz.
 A test receiver was tuned to the Grundig signal.

-A directional coupler was used to feed the test pattern emission and the interference from the 6 m antenna simultaneously to the TV test receiver.
-The test pattern signal level was adjusted so that it was 6 dB above the minimum required level for a good picture quality, at the input of the test receiver.
+The 6 m antenna pointed to the LED interference source and a directional coupler was used to feed the test pattern emission and the interference (from the 6 m antenna) simultaneously to the TV test receiver.
+The test pattern signal level was adjusted so that it was 6 dB above the minimum required level for a good picture quality.
+The input level of the test receiver was about 63 dBuV (+3 dBmV).

-The connector from the 6 m antenna was disconnected and reconnected a few times to show the difference.
+The connector from the 6 m antenna was disconnected and reconnected a few times to show the difference with or without interference. .

-The LED lighting interference is so strong, that the TV picture becomes very bad and colour is no longer received, presumably because the 4.43 MHz PAL subcarrier PLL unlocks, overwhelmed by the interfering signal.
+The LED lighting interference is so strong, that the TV picture becomes very bad and PAL colour stops decoding, probably because the 4.43 MHz PAL subcarrier PLL is overwhelmed by the interfering signal and no longer locks.

-The distance to the source is about 30 m, so if this was the house next door, it would effectively wipe out the TV signal.
+The distance to the source is about 30 m, so if this was the house next door, it would worse and effectively wipe out the TV signal.

 The video was recorded from the screen with an iPhone and some aliasing is visible.
 A video will be grabbed later on.